What Is A Giclee Print? (Beginner's Guide)

 Watercolor paper, comic paper or high gloss photo paper

-4 color process, which means that detail and color could be up to 10% off from the original
+More affordable than giclee 4 color process, which means that detail and color could be up to 10% off from the original |

-What is a giclee print worth?giclee prints are expensive
+What is a giclee print worth?

 Are giclee prints worth anything?
 Are giclee prints expensive?
 How much are giclee prints?
 Giclee prints are more expensive to produce than bulk prints (which use traditional lithography), and they are priced accordingly.
 Though giclee prints aren’t as valuable as original pieces of art, they have allowed artists to disseminate their works to a larger audience, making them very valuable.